Lifetime policy reuse and the importance of task capacity: Lifelong reinforcement learning: a review

 \subsection{Alternative multi-policy methods}

-A variety of alternative approaches have been taken to multi-policy lifelong reinforcement learning.
+A variety of alternative approaches have been taken to multi-policy LRL.
 These methods assume some similarity across all tasks and are therefore not the method of choice to learn large sets of tasks with widely varying dynamics and reward functions.

 One approach is to provide an initial policy based on the prior tasks and then generate a new policy for each additional task encountered during operation \citep{Abel2018,Finn2017,Wilson2007,Konidaris2012,Thrun1995b}.
 However, each task requires a new policy to be stored, causing memory problems when a long sequence of tasks is considered.
 Moreover, finding an initial policy may be difficult to locate in parameter space when tasks require widely differing policies.